leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 This difficulty is similar to the difficulty of rewriting a recursive function to use a loop and an explicit data structure, with the added complication of convincing Lean that the function terminates.
 However, as in `BinTree.mirror`, multiple recursive calls often indicate a data structure that has a constructor with multiple recursive occurrences of itself.
 In these cases, the depth of the structure is often logarithmic with respect to its overall size, which makes the tradeoff between stack and heap less stark.
+There are systematic techniques for making these functions tail-recursive, such as using _continuation-passing style_, but they are outside the scope of this chapter.

 ## Exercises